JadeGeek/SkinGPT-4/README.md

 ## Download our trained weights

-**Our trained weights for skin disease diagnosis can be downloaded at [skinGPT_v1.pth](https://drive.google.com/file/d/1PGBMBioipGxN5yfX6Okx4BGyPBm1prAF/view?usp=sharing).**
+**Our primary trained weights for skin disease diagnosis with only step-1 dataset could be downloaded at [skinGPT_v1.pth](https://drive.google.com/file/d/1PGBMBioipGxN5yfX6Okx4BGyPBm1prAF/view?usp=sharing).**

 Then, set the path to the pretrained checkpoint in the evaluation config file in [eval_configs/minigpt4_eval.yaml](https://github.com/Vision-CAIR/MiniGPT-4/blob/main/eval_configs/minigpt4_eval.yaml#L10) at Line 11.